 What are Healthy Noodles made of?

 Healthy Noodles are imported from Japan and made by a company called Kibun.
-These noodles are made from Okara, a by product of tofu, and made with soybean fiber and konjac powder Healthy noodles from Costco are Sugar Free, Fat Free, Gluten Free, Cholesterol Free, and Dairy Free.
+These noodles are made from Okara, a by-product of tofu, and made with soybean fiber and konjac powder.
+The noodles can also be referred to as konjac noodles or shirataki noodles.

 They provide a recipe and some images of the noodles being used in an Italian marinara dish as well as a classic pad thai meal.

 Do Healthy Noodles Have an Odor?

 They also include a check mark graphic that states the Healthy Noodles are Ready to Use, Odorless, and Naturally White.
 The point that sticks out to me is the odorless claim.

 I feel that odor is such a strong word that I just need to know what compelled them to make this claim in the first place.
 If anybody is familiar, please share with us all in the comments.

 Eating Healthy Noodles for a Keto or Low Carb Diet

 Healthy Noodles are a brand of Keto Friendly Konjac noodles and an excellent diet food for those dealing with diabetes, Celiac disease, or anybody who wants to lose weight.

 These noodles have only 6 grams of carbohydrates and 0 net grams of carbs per 4-ounce serving compared to typical pasta, which has 28 grams per 4-ounce serving.